arya-analytics/delta/docs/rfc/220518-aspen-p2p-network.md

 The propagation rate of cluster state is tuned by the interval at which a node gossips.
 Higher propagation rates will result in heavier network traffic, so it's up to the application to determine the appropriate balance.

-## Joining a Cluster
+## Adding a Member

 Aspen employs a relatively complex process for joining a node to a cluster.
 This is due to a desire to identify nodes using a unique `int16` value.
 The ID of a node is propagated with almost every message.
 By using an `int16` vs. `UUID`, we can reduce overall network traffic by a significant amount.
 Node IDs are also used far and wide across the rest of Delta, such as in the key for a channel `<NodeID><ChannelID>`.
 This results in a sample that is 40 percent smaller than with a `UUID`.

 The downside of using `int16` id's for nodes is that we need to design a distributed counter.
 Fortunately, this is a solved problem.
 The join process is as follows:

 ### Step 1 - Request a Peer to Join

 When joining a new node to a cluster, the joining node (known as the **pledge**) receives a set of one or more peer addresses of other nodes in the cluster.
-The pledge node will choose a peer at random and send a join request to it.
+The **pledge** node will choose a peer at random and send a join request to it.
 If the peer acknowledges the request, the joining node will then wait for a second message assigning it an ID.
 If the peer rejects the request or doesn't respond, it attempts to send the request to another peer.
 This cycle continues until a peer acknowledges the request or a preset threshold is reached.

-The peer that accepts the pledge join request is known as the **responsible**.
-This node is responsible for safely initiating the pledge.
+The peer that accepts the **pledge** join request is known as the **responsible**.
+This node is responsible for safely initiating the **pledge**.

 ### Step 2 - Propose an ID

-The **responsible** Node will begin the initiation process by finding the highest id of the nodes within its state.
+The **responsible** node will begin the initiation process by finding the highest id of the nodes within its state.
 It will then select a quorum (>50%) of its peers and send a proposed id with a value one higher.
 It will then wait for all peers to approve the proposed value (these peers are called **jurors**).
 A juror will approve the value if it does not have a node in its state with the given ID.
 A **juror** tracks the results of all accepted proposals until the state of the accepted **pledge** has been disseminated.
-The approval process is mutex protected..
+The approval process is serialized by a mutex.

-If any node rejects the proposed value, the **responsible** node will increment the proposed value and reissue the proposal.
+If any node rejects the id, the **responsible** node will reissue the proposal with an incremented value.
 This process continues until an ID is accepted.
 If the **responsible** node tries to contact an unresponsive peer, it will reselect a quorum of peers and try again.
-Once an ID is selected, the **responsible** node will send it to the pledge.
+Once an ID is selected, the **responsible** node will send it to the ** pledge**.

 ### Step 3 - Disseminate New Node

-Once the **pledge** receives an ID assignment from the **responsible** node, it will begin to gossip it's state to the rest of the cluster.
-As information about the new node spreads, **jurors** will remove the ID proposal request from their state.
+Once the **pledge** receives an ID assignment from the **responsible** node, it will begin to gossip its state to the rest of the cluster.
+As information about the new node spreads, **jurors** will remove processed approvals from their state.

 ### The First Node